Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Related Work

-\myparagraph{\mtl for Pareto Optimality} The authors in \cite[]{Sener_Koltun_2018} were the first to view the search for a common descent direction under the Pareto optimality prism and employ the Multiple Gradient Descent Algorithm (MGDA) \cite[]{Desideri_2012} in the Deep Learning context.
-However.
-MGDA did not account for task preferences and the solutions yielded for various initializations in a synthetic example resulted in similar points in the Pareto Front \cite[]{Lin_Zhen_Li_etal_2019}.
-By solving a slightly different formulation of the multi-objective problem, they are able to systematically introduce task trade-offs and produce a \textit{discrete} Pareto Front.
-However, this approach requires as many training runs as the stated preference combinations and the optimization process for each training step of each run introduces a non-negligible overhead.
-The work in \cite[]{Ma_Du_Matusik_2020} proposes an orthogonal approach for Pareto stationary points; after a model is fitted with any \mtl method and has converged to a point (seed) in parameter space, a separate phase seeks other Pareto stationary points in the vicinity of the seed.
-The convex hull of these points is guaranteed to lie in the Pareto Front.
-But training still needs to occur for every seed point, the separate phase overhead grows linearly with the number of additional models, and the Pareto Front is not continuous across seed points in \textit{parameter space}.
-Contrarily, our method produces a Pareto Front which is continuous in both parameter and objective spaces within a single training run
+\myparagraph{\mtl for Pareto Optimality} \citet{Sener_Koltun_2018} were the first to view the search for a common descent direction under the Pareto optimality prism and employ the Multiple Gradient Descent Algorithm (MGDA) \cite{Desideri_2012} in the Deep Learning context.
+However, MGDA does not account for task preferences \cite{Lin_Zhen_Li_etal_2019}, and biases solutions towards the task with the smallest gradient magnitude \citep{Liu_Li_Kuang_etal_2020}.
+By solving a slightly different formulation, \citet{Lin_Zhen_Li_etal_2019} are able to systematically introduce task trade-offs and produce a \textit{discrete} Pareto Front.
+However, each point requires a different training run. \citet{Ma_Du_Matusik_2020} propose an orthogonal approach for Pareto stationary points; after a model is fitted with any \abbrevmtl method, a separate phase seeks other Pareto stationary points in its vicinity.
+But training still needs to occur for every seed point, the separate phase overhead grows linearly with the number of additional models, and the Pareto Front is not continuous across seed points in \textit{parameter space}. \citet{Navon_Shamsian_Fetaya_etal_2021} and \citet{Lin_Yang_Zhang_Kwong_2021} employ hypernetworks to continuously approximate the Pareto Front in a single run, which introduces additional design choices and suffers from limited scalability, due to the hypernetwork requiring multiple times the number of parameters of the target network. \citet{Ruchte_Grabocka_2021} address the scalability issues by augmenting the feature space with the desired trade-off, which sacrifices either functional diversity or optimality.
+In both cases, the connection between desired tradeoff and network weights is obfuscated by the complex dynamics of a forward pass by a full neural network, and may not comply to the monotonicity constraints of Pareto optimal sets of solutions.
+For a fixed training budget, it may be more beneficial to ignore the user preference and search for one weight configuration to dominate all.
+Our approach is based on weight ensembles which can be seen as a particular case of linear hypernetworks; instead of generating weights, a convex combination of stored parameters is performed.
+This change of perspective infuses geometrical inductive bias and allows for more reliable and scalable Pareto Front Learning. \looseness=-1